purnendu2201/purnendu2201/README.md

 - 📫 How to reach me **purnendukumar6@gmail.com**

-- ⚡ Fun fact **I'm a computer science engineer as I'm a programmer and a pro_gramer😎.**
+- ⚡ Fun fact **I'm a computer science engineer as I'm a programmer and a pro_gamer😎.**

 ## 🚀 Languages and Tools: